gravitational/teleport/docs/3.0/faq.md

 ### Can I use Teleport in production today?

-Teleport has completed several security audits from nationally recognized technology security companies.
-So we are comfortable with the use of Teleport from a security perspective.
-However, Teleport is still a relatively young product so you may experience usability issues.
+Teleport has completed several security audits from nationally recognized technology security companies, so we are comfortable with the use of Teleport from a security perspective.
 We are actively supporting Teleport and addressing any issues that are submitted to the [github repo](https://github.com/gravitational/teleport).